Sewell Mill Creek

 Sewell Mill Creek is a tributary of Sope Creek in Marietta, Georgia, United States.
 Via Sope Creek and the Chattahoochee River, it is part of the Apalachicola River basin, draining to the Gulf of Mexico.
+The USGS (United States Geological Survey) operates a gauge along the creek at US-120, which measures a drainage area of about 12.57 square miles at an elevation of approximately 913.85 feet.
+Before reaching Sope Creek, Sewell Mill Creek passes through East Cobb Park.